Frommers.com Frommers.com

-One of the most interesting areas of Puerto Rico to explore is the large Karst Country, south of Arecibo.
-One of the world's strangest rock formations, karst is formed by the process of water sinking into limestone.
+One of the most interesting areas of Puerto Rico is the large Karst Country, south of Arecibo.
+This other-worldly group of rock formations were created by the process of water sinking into limestone.
 As time goes by, larger and larger basins are eroded, forming sinkholes.
 Mogotes (karstic hillocks) are peaks of earth where the land didn't sink into the erosion pits.
 The Karst Country lies along the island's north coast, directly northeast of Mayagüez in the foothills between Quebradillas and Manatí.
 The region is filled with an extensive network of caves.
-One sinkhole contains the 20-acre (8-hectare) dish of the world's largest radio/radar telescope at the Arecibo Observatory .
+The world's largest radio/radar telescope dish, the 20-acre (8-hectare) Arecibo Observatory , rests within one of these sinkholes.

 South of the Karst Country looms the massive central mountain region and Utuado at the heart of the massive Cordillera Central mountain range, which rides the island's back from east to west like an elevated spine.